UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 >> p.NumWorkers
 ```

-'gcp' will "get current pool" and return a handle to it.
+``gcp`` will "get current pool" and return a handle to it.
 If a pool has not already been started, it will create a new one first and then return the handle to it:

 ```matlab
 >> p = gcp